ioan-chera/EternityDemoTest/README.md

 Run **testdemos.py**.
 It will launch Eternity without UI on as many parallel instances as there are processor cores.

 Optional argument: `--cpu <number_of_cores>`.
 If used, it can limit the work to a few of the processors.
+See `--help` for more command-line options.

 ## Caution
 1. When git-cloning: size may be signifiant, and it is going to grow.